ApryseSDK/pdftron-react-native/README.md

 ```

 ##### hideAnnotationMenu
-array of string, optional, default to none
+array of strings, optional, defaults to none

-Defines annotation types that will not show the default annotation menu.
+Defines annotation types that will not show in the annotation (long-press) menu.
 Strings should be [Config.Tools](./src/Config/Config.js) constants.

 ```js
 <DocumentView